 Carefully choose appropriate Skills and get endorsements for them.

-The Skills and Endorsements section is a very important part of your Profile because Skills are a major part of the search function in LinkedIn Recruiter, often the first criteria a recruiter chooses.
+Often overlooked by LinkedIn members as trivial, the Skills and Endorsements section is actually a very important part of your Profile because Skills are a major search option for LinkedIn Recruiter (the service recruiters pay LinkedIn to use), often the first criteria a recruiter chooses.

 LinkedIn recommends members have at least 5 skills out of a maximum of 50.
 Members with 5 or more skills are contacted up to 33 times more often by recruiters and other LinkedIn members.